-When Pathways to College recently selected him to join seven of his peers as a paid Scholar Ambassador, it represented, in one way, the 16-year-old junior’s journey from a shy, unassuming student into a leader.
+When Pathways to College selected him to join seven of his peers as a paid Scholar Ambassador, it represented, in one way, the 16-year-old junior’s journey from a shy, unassuming student into a leader.

 Some people, when they get a new job, celebrate.

 Santiago, though, cried.

 But the tears he shed were for joy.
 When Pathways to College selected him to join seven of his peers as a paid Scholar Ambassador, it represented, in one way, the 16-year-old junior’s journey from a shy, unassuming student into a leader.
 In another way, as Santiago well knows, his appointment is humbling, and accountability and responsibility accompany his new role.

 Scholar Ambassadors participate in monthly professional learning sessions to support their key roles in outreach, recruitment, welcoming new Scholars to the program and other leadership activities.

 “I was surprised to be nominated,” Santiago says.
 “This is my first job.
 Now I feel like, ‘Hey!
 I made it!’”